gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - Client can apply common logic for MFA verification, rather than endpoint specific logic.
   - Ex: First request without MFA, receive access denied error, re-request with MFA.
-  - MFA verification can be extended to additional Auth endpoint without any client changes.
+  - MFA verification can be extended to additional Auth endpoints without any client changes.
 - Adds a new system of passing user credentials, which can be used in other endpoints that always or sometimes need MFA verification.
   - Ex: `GenerateUserSingleUseCerts` could be replaced by simply checking for